browserengineering/book/book/styles.md

                    ":" + str(self.port) + url)
 ```

-Also, for some reason, browsers are responsible for resolving parent
+Also, because of the early web architecture, browsers are responsible
-directories (`..`) in relative URLs:
+for resolving parent directories (`..`) in relative URLs:

 ``` {.python}
 class URL: